apoorvanand/user-matching-campaign/README.md

-node-user-match
+node-mashable-usermatch
 ===============

 A timed response app for hashtag campaigns.
-This version is specifically for matching users by interests.
+This version is specifically for matching users by interests for Mashable.

 How it works
 ------------